MadzivaDuane/Front-End-Development/React Applications/README.md

+# React Applications

-# This folder contains a list of all REACT projects I have made as part of Coursework, Online Training/ Watch & Learn and Personal Projects.
+This folder contains a list of all REACT projects I have made as part of Coursework, Online Training/ Watch & Learn and Personal Projects.

 ## 1. Coursework